Cat Body Language: Talk To The Paw

 Scratch the belly?

-In this photo to the right, Teddie has fun on the patio and exposes her belly while scenting the leg of a planter with her cheek.
+In this photo, Teddie has fun on the patio and exposes her belly while scenting the leg of a planter with her cheek.

 She's scenting things up to claim ownership, and at the same time, showing me her belly in submission.